MarinCohu/Project_Ideas/ISO 27001 - Interactive tree/Thoughts.md

 ISO/IEC 27001 is a norm used to audit an ISMS (Information Security Management System) to determine how healthy, protected and well-conceived it is.

 Beside the 10 Main Clauses, there is a list of 93 controls in the **Annex A** of ISO 27001 (see the corresponding .xlsx file in the documentation folder).
-These controls are distributed into the last 4 main Clauses (Clause 5 to Clause 8) but it appears quickly that :
+These controls are distributed into 4 main Sections (Section 5 to Section 8) but it appears quickly that :

-***Controls are not independent and could be organized into an arborescent structure representing dependency and causality.***
+***Controls are not independent within a Section and could be organized into an arborescent structure representing dependency and causality.***

 My Idea is to identify that underlying causality in the controls to organize them in an arborescent structure that would visually represent the **cascading conformity status of controls**.
 Incidentally, it would be interesting to see if conformity or non-conformity of a small group of controls can/should impact the conformity status of a 'higher-level' control node.